-Beyond a lush garden courtyard in the former West Berlin, a tall twisting staircase leads to the top floor of a 19th century apartment building.
+Beyond a lush garden courtyard, a tall twisting staircase leads to the top floor of a 19th century apartment building.
 Ivy-framed windows open wide as cool summer air drifts through elegant rooms inspired by the historic abodes of German philosophers, English writers, and even French queens.
-One could imagine Goethe pondering by the window, Jane Austen composing clever prose at the desk, and Marie Antoinette hosting a dinner party beneath the chandelier in the dining room.
 Permeated with history, this bright, sunny home houses an exceptional collection of period furnishings that testifies to Noemi's desire to maintain the exquisite designs of the past.

 My style: A 21st century version of German Romanticism and Biedermeier - mixed with some rococo, art deco and flea market elements.

 Inspiration: Period paintings from the late 1700s to the early 1800s, great houses and castles - Goethe´s house in Weimar is a real inspiration, but also Marie Antoinette's Petit Trianon at Versailles, Gustav III's Pavilion in Sweden, New England, Edward Hopper, the furniture collection at the Metropolitain Museum of Art in New York, some interior design books.